ThePrez/DCM-tools/README.md

 In any event, we're glad to have you aboard in any capacity, whether as a user, spectator, or contributor!

+# IBM i release requirements
+The ability to "Renew" a certificate (with the `dcmrenew` tool) requires IBM i 7.4.

 # Installation

 ```